 Among the various initiatives, there is one that is worth mentioning for its curious and funny character, which also makes us reflect on the 'luck' of having an infrastructure no less important than railways, subways and highways.
-To get to know the complexity of our sewers without getting into too much ... compromising speeches, we would like to point out a really nice little thing: it is Flushtracker, an app that tracks the drainage flows that leave your toilet and arrive… who knows where, and following which path?
+To get to know the complexity of our sewers without engaging in too much ... compromising speeches, we would like to point out a really nice little thing: it is flush tracker, an app that tracks the waste flows that start from your toilet and arrive ... who knows where, and following which path?

 Those who speak to you are following the path of their discharge and reflect: how far they travel!
 More than 5 kilometers before ending up in the purifier.

 The future will give us different systems, perhaps biological ones, to convert our 'contributions' into energy: from the point of view of zero impact, nothing of us will be thrown away (we are asking ourselves, but with wings).
 Today the priority is to give everyone access to hygiene, to make a toilet (perhaps clean, thanks to Domestos) and functioning sewers available to all terrestrials: the future must be built entirely, starting (this is the case of say so) from the ground up.